 What People Say

-A Cozy Reader’s Corner
+5 Stages of Grief Review by A Cozy Reader’s Corner

 I laughed reading the first line of this book, which always bodes well.
 It’s hard enough to start a book and instantly attract the readers attention, but to make me laugh out loud on top of that is almost impossible.
 Luckily, unlike other books I’ve read, this one kept its witty, realistic, and emotional approach as it followed Danielle’s reaction to her grief.
 One of the things I loved about this novel was its outrageously unbelievable yet totally realistic and understandable approach to grief.
 Since people handle grief in so many ways, nothing is completely out of the question, but Ramos takes a clever, witty and emotionally driven look at grief and it works!

 5 Stages of Grief Review by Seriously Reviewed